ucsb-cs48-s20/project-s0-t2-env/README.md

 ## Environmental Impacts Dashboard

 A dashboard of info about your city's environmental impact.
-When possible, the app shows you things like: amt of car traffic, public transportation options, news about policies enacted.
-User could tweak numbers and see how that would impact emissions
+It provides information about Carbon Emissions, Water Pollution, and Air Quality.
+User could tweak numbers and see how that would impact emissions on the personal input page.

 - Gives people suggestions (lifestyle changes) on how they can lower their emissions.
 - Tracking air quality, CO2 emissions, water usage
-- Allow users to track their own impact on the specific data sets
+- Allow users to see their own impact on the specific data sets

 ## Roles

-- Admin - ability to remove users and upload large amounts of data
+- Admin - ability to upload large amounts of data
 - Guest - has the ability to view the general information
 - User - can input their personal data and compare their personal impacts to the impact of their city (also has the access to view the general information as the guest).
-Can also post comments or start a discussion based on their lifestyle.

 ## Tech Stack